hristian-carabulea/clsc/README.md

 ### clsc.exe : Windows clear screen executable file for command line and PowerShell
 -------------------------------------------------------------------------
 ## To add clsc command to your environment, same clear screen command for both Windows and Linux:
-### 1. In Linux add the following line to your .bashrc file: alias clsc='/home/yourUserName/clsc'.
+### 1. In Linux add the following line to your .bashrc file: alias clsc='/home/yourUserName/clsc' or the location where you put the clsc command file.
 Then restart bash.
 ### 2. In Windows add the clsc.exe file to C:\Windows\System32\.
 Afterwards it will be available in PowerShell.